Cascades

 For more information and to make a reservation, please click on the enquiry link on this page.

-Snowboard & Ski Hire Close to the Hôtel des Ancolies, Maeva Club Hotel, Lorraine Savoie, La Reserve and Le Rocheray.
+Hire skis and snowboards at the Bottom of the Pistes in Courchevel Moriond, near the ESF.
 Save time and money by booking online with Intersport.
 Have your equipment ready to pick up as soon as you arrive and hit the slopes straight away!

 This shop is situated next to the Spar shop in Courchevel 1650 on the main high street just down from the cable car.
 It is run by Sophie and Nadine who will ensure you get the best gear to suit your level.